ans-group/docs.ukfast.co.uk/source/ecloud/ecloud-vpc/router.md

 # Routers
-An eCloud Virtual Private Cloud (VPC) is a logical collection of resources defined by its networking.

-## Routers
 Routers are the entry and exit point for your networking within your VPCs.
 Within a VPC you can have multiple routers, if you require, that can each be configured individually.

 ### How our Router works